openmrs/openmrs-owa-sysadmin/.github/PULL_REQUEST_TEMPLATE.md

   No? -> write tests and add them to this commit `git add . && git commit --amend`

-- [ ] I ran `mvn clean package` right before creating this pull request and added all formatting changes to my commit.
+- [ ] I ran `gulp` right before creating this pull request to verify if the project is building properly.

   No? -> execute above command